Shehbaz Sharif: Chief Minister of Punjab (2008–2018)

 Sharif was re-elected to the Punjab Assembly unopposed from Constituency PP-48 (Bhakkar-II) as a PML(N) candidate in the by-election held in June 2008.
 Subsequently, he was elected unopposed as the Chief Minister of Punjab, receiving 265 votes unopposed after securing 265 votes.
 Later, in June 2008, while holding the Assembly seat from Constituency PP-48 (Bhakkar-II), Sharif contested for a seat in the Punjab Assembly from Constituency PP-10 (Rawalpindi-X).
 He was elected unopposed but resigned from this seat due to a dispute regarding his eligibility to serve as chief minister.

 His second term as chief minister was interrupted on 25 February 2009 when the Supreme Court of Pakistan declared him ineligible to hold public office, resulting in the vacancy of his seat in the Punjab Assembly and his removal from the office of chief minister.
 On 1 April 2009, a five-member larger bench of the Supreme Court overturned the earlier decision, reinstating Sharif as chief minister.

 In the 2013 general election, Sharif was re-elected to the Punjab Assembly from three Constituencies PP-159 (Lahore-XXIII), PP-161 (Lahore-XXV) and PP-247 (Rajanpur-I), as a PML(N) candidate.
 In the same election, he was re-elected to the National Assembly from Constituency NA-129 (Lahore-XII).
 Sharif chose to retain his Provincial Assembly seat PP-159 (Lahore-XXIII) and was re-elected as chief minister of Punjab for the third time, receiving 300 votes in the 371-member Provincial Assembly.

+In August 2014, a dissenting note by members of a joint investigation team, composed of representatives of the Inter-Services Intelligence (ISI), Military Intelligence (MI), Intelligence Bureau (IB), and other branches, stated that Chief Minister Shehbaz, Law Minister Rana Sanaullah, Dr Tauqeer Shah, and other senior police officers were directly or indirectly responsible for the killing of over a dozen Pakistan Awami Tehreek (PAT) workers in the Model Town Massacre.
+Similarly, a sessions court in Lahore ordered ordered police to register murder charges against 21 individuals, including Prime Minister Nawaz Sharif and Shahbaz Sharif for the massacre.